meslater1030/basic-ember-app/README.md

 For now, you'd just like to retrieve the available investments.
 This can be done in a variety of ways but you'll go ahead and use the investment route you generated earlier.

+## Display your investments
+Go to `basic-ember-app/app/routes/investments` and update it to load your investments.